sasdallas/reduceOS/README.md

 Run `make qemu` to launch QEMU and start the OS.

+**macOS users:** The default version of gcc and ld included WILL NOT work!
+You need to use a package manager such as [homebrew](https://brew.sh) to install a custom version of gcc and ld.
+See below.

+You can build reduceOS with a custom version of gcc or ld by passing these as parameters to make, like so: `make CC=<gcc version path> LD=<ld version path>`.
+See the makefile for all program variables.

 # Known Bugs
-- **Very severe:** Paging and heap are incredibly buggy and NEED to be replaced ASAP - we step over them for now, but that's aa temporary hotfix.
+- **Very severe:** Paging and heap are incredibly buggy and NEED to be replaced ASAP - we step over them for now, but that's a temporary hotfix.
+- **Severe:** System calls not working.
 - **Possibly severe:** VBE and ISR both cannot have PIE or they refuse to work.
 - PSF font is not working properly.
 - **Unsure:** System crashes multiple times when trying to detect VBE modes, but eventually gets it?
 Unsure if bug with QEMU or code.